krshrimali/krshrimali.github.io/_posts/2019-08-28-Welcome-Home.md

 ## About Me

 Hello World!
-I'm Kushashwa Ravi Shrimali (friends call me Kush, world knows me as krshrimali), a Computer Science Graduate International Institute of Information Technology, Naya Raipur.
+I'm Kushashwa Ravi Shrimali (friends call me Kush, world knows me as krshrimali), a Computer Science and Engineering Graduate from IIIT-NR.
+I work as a software developer (PyTorch team) at Quansight Labs.
 I love development, optimization and reading source codes!
 Have explored a lot of fields during my graduation, development is what I found the most intuitive for myself.

 Over the weekends - I contribute to opensource, go live on YouTube and also write blogs (where you are right now).
 Make sure to check out my <a href="https://youtube.com/c/kushashwaraviShrimali">YouTube channel</a> if you like it!
 But that's not it, I like singing, dancing on any random music I like and discussing science & politics.